Skip to main content

 To prevent KeyError, you should verify the existence of a key in the dictionary before attempting to access it.

-You can achieve this by using the in operator or utilizing the get() method.
+You can do this using the in operator or the get() method.

 In the next lesson, we will delve deeper into the in operator and get() method.